The results are in: Judge dismisses lawsuit in House District 25 Republican primary

-VAN BUREN -- A circuit judge dismissed Thursday the election challenge to Crawford County's results in the state House District 25 Republican primary.
+VAN BUREN -- A circuit judge on Thursday dismissed the election challenge to Crawford County's results in the state House District 25 Republican primary.

 Candidate Jody Harris of near Fayetteville filed suit against the Crawford County Election Commission after losing to Chad Puryear of near Hindsville by seven votes.
 Harris did not file a required affidavit with the lawsuit within the 20-day time limit after the primary's results were certified, special Judge William R. Wright ruled in Crawford County Circuit Court.
 Wright, who is retired, was appointed by the state Supreme Court after other judges in Crawford County recused.